 Made from lithographic plate.
-The .458 Plain Base gas checks are made with a SOCOM die, its a tall and thin gas check made to grip the plain base bullets.
+The .458 Plain Base gas checks are a tall and thin gas check made to grip around the plain base bullets.
 Care is needed when using these, we suggest orientating the base of the bullet first when sizing them on.

 The checks are sold in resealable clear plastic bags.
 USPS flat rate boxes and First Class mail are used to reduce shipping cost.
 Most orders ship in one business day Monday through Friday.